 Online focus group discussion on the UNESCO Futures of Education: Learning to Become

-The Global University Network for innovation (GUNi) will host on June 11th at 3pm (CEST) an online focus group discussion on the Futures of Education: Learning to Become, an initiative promoted by UNESCO to reimagine how education can contribute to the global common good and shape the future of humanity and the planet.
+The Global University Network for innovation (GUNi) hosted on June 11th at 3pm (CEST) an online focus group discussion on the Futures of Education: Learning to Become, an initiative promoted by UNESCO to reimagine how education can contribute to the global common good and shape the future of humanity and the planet.

 The Futures of Education initiative aims to generate an agenda for global debate on public policy and action at multiple levels on the futures of education, learning and knowledge in a world of increasing complexity, uncertainty and precarity.
 Capitalizing on previous UNESCO reports and looking at the year 2050 and beyond, the final report will be published at the end of next year as a result of an inclusive process of consultation, debate, research and engagement of all types of stakeholders (youth, educators, civil society, governments and business among others).